Comprehensive Care for Joint Replacement (CJR)

 You may have heard about how in August 2017, CMS proposed to make additional changes to the CJR and cancel the mandatory EPMs and CR incentive payment model.
 This new rule would reduce the number of mandatory CJR participants from 67 to 34, and allow the 33 remaining MSAs to voluntarily participate.
 All low volume and rural hospitals in CJR MSAs would have voluntary participation as well.
 CMS is proposing a one-time participation election period for the voluntary MSAs and low volume and rural hospitals that would last from January 1, 2018 until January 31, 2018.
 Public comments for the rule are due on October 16, 2017.

-If you are in one of the remaining MSAs or are planning to voluntarily participate in CJR, reach out to your region’s AJRR Program Coordinator if you are not already using our template to collect PROMs.
+If you are in one of the remaining MSAs or are planning to voluntarily participate in CJR, reach out to your region’s AJRR Business Development Representative if you are not already using our template to collect PROMs.
 We would be happy to help set you up so that you can qualify for the 2 quality points next year.

 We've put together this Top 12 list of things to know about CJR and Clinical Data Registries.